 Family date nights are a great way of spending quality time with the whole family.
 Whether it’s a fun weekend outing or a games night at home, the key is to set aside time for each other, without any distractions.

-Another option may be to alternate your ‘dates’ every other week – so one Friday may be a dinner out as a couple, and the next Friday may be a movie night in with the family.
-By including your children, this lets them see that your role as a partner and a parent are both equally important.
+Another option may be to alternate your ‘dates’ every other week – so one Friday maybe a dinner out as a couple, and the next Friday maybe a movie night in with the family.
+Including your children, lets them see that your role as a partner and a parent are both equally important.